webplatform/docs-wpd/Community/Meetings/General/index.md

 {{Note | If you haven't already done so, please volunteer to scribe. }}

+==Agenda 2012-12-13==
+* Roll call
+* Review of open action items
+* Triage of new content architecture issues
+* Anything blocking you from creating great content?

 ==Agenda 2012-12-06==
 * Roll call
 * Review of open action items